hkust-nlp/RL-Verifier-Pitfalls/README.md

 # Citation

-If you find this work useful, please consider citing:
+If you find this work helpful, please consider citing us:

 ```bibtex
 xxxx